nicsuzor/wikijuris/ausip/trade-mark-registration.markdown

 ## Registration Process

-Trade mark applications is a relatively simply process.
+Trade mark registration is a relatively simply process.
 Applications can be made online and do not always require legal assistance.
 The below video provides an overview of the registration process.

 **Video overview by Dan Hunter on [Registration of Trade Marks](https://www.youtube.com/watch?v=NGTemMKgHaI&index=3&list=PLL6gyWv948RXOCr_kz-bb-fNBHGonz7Ty).**

 There are five stages in the application process.

 The first stage is completing the application which can be filled out either online or by paper.
-The application is in a prescribed form.[^AUTOREPLACEDTMAs27ENDREPLACE] In order to complete the application, the applicant needs to set out the sign and class which the sign will operate in.
-In order to determine the particular class the mark is to be registered in, the applicant will need to consider the 45 classes and choose the one which best suits the purpose of the sign.
+The application is in a prescribed form.[^AUTOREPLACEDTMAs27ENDREPLACE] In order to complete the application, the applicant needs to set out the sign, list the goods and/or services for which they are seeking registration and the relevant goods/services classes.
+In order to determine the particular class the mark is to be registered in, the applicant will need to consider the 45 classes.
 Once the application is complete the applicant will pay the required fee and attend to filing.

 [^AUTOREPLACEDTMAs27ENDREPLACE]: _TMA_ s 27

 The second stage of the process is the examination.
 The examiner reviews the application and determines whether there are any reasons why the trade mark should not be registered.
-There are two main reasons a mark may not be registered.
-First, if another person already has a mark registered in the same class which is deceptively similar to the mark being sought for registration.
-Second, if the mark is scandalous, such as a profanity.
-There are a number of other potential reasons a trade mark may not be registered.
+There are a number of reasons a trade mark may not be registered.
 These will be discussed below in this chapter.

 The third stage involves the outcome of the application; the decision.
 The application will be either accepted or rejected.
-If the application is accepted the trade mark is then published for opposition.
+If the application is accepted, the trade mark is then published for opposition.

 The fourth stage is the opposition.
-The trade mark is published in the journal of the Trade Mark Office for the purpose of the public, especially other traders to oppose the trade mark if they believe they are effected.
-This may involve other trade mark holders opposing on the basis of a number of reasons including deceptive similarity.
+The trade mark is published in the journal of the Trade Mark Office for the purpose of the public, especially other traders, to oppose the trade mark if they believe they will be affected by the registration.
+This may involve other trade mark holders opposing on the basis of a number of reasons including substantial identity/deceptive similarity.
 The opposition period is two months.
 If the trade mark is opposed there will be a hearing.
 If there is no opposition at the end of the two month period or if the opposition is dismissed the registration will be formalised.

 The final stage is registration.
-The registrar must register the trade mark.[^AUTOREPLACEDTMAs68ENDREPLACE] The trade mark will be afforded 10 years of protection from the date of filing of the application.
+If there are no grounds for refusal or successful opposition, the registrar must register the trade mark.[^AUTOREPLACEDTMAs68ENDREPLACE] The trade mark will be afforded 10 years of protection from the date of filing of the application.
 As noted in the previous chapter, this period of protection can be extended indefinitely.

 [^AUTOREPLACEDTMAs68ENDREPLACE]: _TMA_ s 68